-NOTEFor environmental conditions regarding space when placing the Controller on the base table,Image: Controller of the Robot Controller manual.
+For environmental conditions regarding space when placing the Controller on the base table, refer to the Robot Controller manual.

-When using the Manipulator in the cleanroom, follow the steps below before the installation.
+When using the Manipulator in the clean room, follow the steps below before the installation.

-- (1) Unpack the Manipulator outside of the cleanroom. - (2) Secure the Manipulator to delivery equipment such as a pallet with bolts so that the Manipulator does not fall over. - (3) Wipe off the dust on the Manipulator with a little alcohol or distilled water on a lint-free cloth. - (4) Transport the Manipulator into the cleanroom. - (5) Secure the Manipulator to the base table.
+- (1) Unpack the Manipulator outside of the clean room. - (2) Secure the Manipulator to delivery equipment such as a pallet with bolts so that the Manipulator does not fall over. - (3) Wipe off the dust on the Manipulator with a little alcohol or distilled water on a lint-free cloth. - (4) Transport the Manipulator into the clean room. - (5) Secure the Manipulator to the base table.

-3.5 Con necting the Cables 3.5 Con Before performing any replacement procedure, turn OFF the Controller and related equipment, and then disconnect the power plug from the power source.
-Performing any replacement procedure with the power ON is extremely hazardous and may result in electric shock and/or malfunction of the robot system.
-Be sure to connect the AC power cable to a power receptacle.
+3.5 Connecting the Cables

+- Before performing any replacement procedure, turn OFF the Controller and related equipment, and then disconnect the power plug from the power source.
+Performing any replacement procedure with the power ON is extremely hazardous and may result in electric shock and/or malfunction of the robot system. - Be sure to connect the AC power cable to a power receptacle.
 DO NOT connect it directly to a factory power source.
 To shut off power to the robot system, disconnect the power plug from the power source.
-Performing any work while connecting the AC power cable to a factory power source is extremely hazardous and may result in electric shock and/or malfunction of the robot system.
-Be sure to connect the cables properly.
+Performing any work while connecting the AC power cable to a factory power source is extremely hazardous and may result in electric shock and/or malfunction of the robot system. - Be sure to connect the cables properly.
 Do not allow unnecessary strain on the cables.
 (Do not put heavy objects on the cables.
-Do not bend or pull the cables WARNING forcibly.)
+Do not bend or pull the cables forcibly.)
 The unnecessary strain on the cables may result in damage to the cables, disconnection, and/or contact failure.
 Damaged cables, disconnection, or contact failure is extremely hazardous and may result in electric shock and/or improper function of the robot system.
-Before wiring, turn OFF the Controller and related equipment, and then pull up a warning sign (e.g. DO NOT TURN ON THE POWER.).
-Wiring with the power ON is extremely hazardous and may result in electric shock and/or malfunction of the robot system.
-Grounding the Manipulator is done by connecting with the Controller.
-However, it is recommended to use the grounding hole on the base to ground directly for more secure grounding.

 If the ground wire is improperly connected to ground, it may result in the fire or electric shock.

-When connecting / replacing the brake release unit or the external short connector, turn OFF the power to the Controller and the brake release unit.
-Inserting and removing the connector while the power is ON may result in electrical shock. • When connecting the Manipulator and the Controller make sure that the seriel When connecting the Manipulator and the Controller, make sure that the serial numbers on each equipment match.
+- When connecting / replacing the brake release unit or the external short connector, turn OFF the power to the Controller and the brake release unit.
+Inserting and removing the connector while the power is ON may result in electrical shock. - When connecting the Manipulator and the Controller, make sure that the serial numbers on each equipment match.
 Improper connection between the Manipulator and Controller may not only cause improper function of the robot system but also safety problems.
 The connection method varies with the Controller used.
-For details on the connection, refer to the Robot Controller manual.
-Only authorized or certified personnel should be allowed to perform wiring.
+For details on the connection, refer to the Robot Controller manual. - Only authorized or certified personnel should be allowed to perform wiring.

-- Only authorized or certified personnel should be allowed to perform wiring.
 Wiring by unauthorized or uncertified personnel may result in bodily injury and/or malfunction of the robot system. - If the Manipulator is operated without connecting the brake release unit or the external short connector, the brakes cannot be released and it may cause damage on them.
 After using the brake release unit, be sure to connect the external short connector to the Manipulator, or check connection of the connector for the brake release unit.